IanRFerguson/pulse/README.md

+# Pulse
-# Engineering Manager Productivity Portal
+## An Engineering Manager's Productivity Portal
 This app provides a clean, centralized overview of your team's productivity by measuring IC's sprint load, outstanding PRs, and assigned Freshdesk tickets in one panel.

 | Codebase | Description | Docs |